 Requirements for Age 3-6: There are no academic requirements for this age, but children are exposed to amazing amounts of knowledge and often learn to read, write and calculate beyond what is often thought usual for a child of this age.

 Requirements for Ages 6-18: Requirements for ages 6-18: There are no curriculum requirements except those set by the state, or college entrance requirements, for specific grades and these take a minimum amount of time.
 Students of K-12+ age design 1-2 week contracts with the teacher to balance their work, and learn time management skills.
 The work of the 6-12 class includes subjects usually not introduced until high school.

-Learning Styles: All intelligences and styles of learning—musical, bodily-kinesthetic, spatial, interpersonal, intrapersonal, intuitive, natural, and the traditional linguistic and logical-mathematical—are nurtured and respected.
+Learning s: All intelligences and s of learning-musical, bodily-kinesthetic, spatial, interpersonal, intrapersonal, intuitive, natural, and the traditional linguistic and logical-mathematical-are nurtured and respected.

 Character Education: Opportunities for the valorization of the personality is considered at least as important as academic education.
 Children are given the opportunity to take care of themselves, each other, and the environment-gardening, cooking, building, moving gracefully, speaking politely, doing social work in the community, etc.